Not all black colours are created equal, but if they look equal, like the image below...

 Types of Blacks

-It’s 100% of cyan, yellow, magenta and black.
-This black should be avoided as this much ink will saturate the paper it’s printed on, bleed into the paper, take too long to dry, and will likely smudge.
+This one contains 100% of cyan, yellow, magenta and black (100-100-100-100).
+This black should be avoided as this much ink will saturate the paper it's printed on, bleed into the paper, take too long to dry, and will likely smudge.

 This black contains only black in the output with no other colours in use.
 This black is best utilised for thin lines and small text.
 Why?
 If you're printing fine lines or very small text with a rich black, you will have a printer first laying down black, then going over that fine line or text again with cyan, then again with magenta and finally with yellow.
 Printers can vibrate quite a bit when printing and any slight misalignment that is caused by that vibration will make the colours not print exactly on top of one another.
 This is what those registration marks are used for when setting up a document for print - they tell the printer if any of the plates are misaligned.